Overview

 To create the DNS Firewall container now that you have setup ThreatSTOP-side configuration:

-- Download the Docker or Kubernetes configuration yaml files to jump-start your configuration.
+- Download the Docker configuration files (Docker-Compose, Docker TSIG secret) to jump-start your configuration.

 - Ensure the secrets exist and have the correct values.
 An example file hierarchy is shown below.